mgreensmith/nightvale-numbers-station/README.md

 #### Web Client

-Serve the `./client` directory with your web server of choice and navigate to the index page.
+A small webserver is deployed automatically with the audio server, and is serving from `http://localhost:8080`.
+It's serving the contents of the `./client` directory, which includes a simple HTML-based web client pointing at the local stream.

 #### Other Clients